dbsteward/dbsteward-maven-plugin/README.md

 ## Upgrading a Database
 Follow Steps 1 and 2 from Building a Database

-3) Define the plugin as part of the build process in your pom.xml, specifying your old (previous) and new (current) defintion file in the plugin configuration:
+3) Define the plugin as part of the build process in your pom.xml, specifying your old (previous) and new (current) definition file in the plugin configuration:
 ```XML
   <build>
     <plugins>